Quick Oven Fries

 4. Turn heat to broil and bake for 5 more minutes, or until done.

-For the best texture, I prefer to use a pre-heated cast iron griddle.
-A large cast iron pan will work as well, but the fries will have a more crispy texture if they have plenty of room with space in between them while baking, otherwise they'll steam and be more soft.
+These are oven fries, so they won't have the same texture as fried, fries.
+That said, they will have a more crispy texture on the outside if they have plenty of room with space in between them while baking, otherwise they'll steam and be more soft.

 You may use another seasoning of choice.
-Plain old salt is yummy too.
+Plain old salt to taste is yummy too.

 We'd love to see your creations!
 Tag realfoodinafastworld on Instagram.